 While Georgia is one of the smaller captive insurance company domiciles in the United States, the state has been one of the fastest-growing domiciles.

-That rise in Georgia captive insurers has been accompanied by a big jump in annual captive premium volume, which rose to $572.3 million in 2020, up from just $168.5 million in 2014.
+That rise in Georgia captive insurers has been accompanied by a big jump in annual captive premium volume, which rose to nearly $2.3 billion in 2021, up from just $168.5 million in 2014.

 Observers attribute that growth to several factors, including strong support and cooperation from state insurance regulators.